World Snooker Championship

-The World Snooker Championship is the longest-running and most prestigious tournament in professional snooker.
-It is also the richest, with total prize money in 2022 of £2,395,000, including £500,000 for the winner.
+The World Snooker Championship, or simply known as the snooker World Championship, is the longest-running and most prestigious tournament in professional snooker.
+It is also the richest event to date with a total prize money of £2,395,000, including £500,000 for the winner.
 First held in 1927, it is now one of the three tournaments (together with the UK Championship and the invitational Masters) that make up snooker's Triple Crown Series.
-The reigning world champion is Ronnie O'Sullivan.
+The reigning world champion is Zhao Xintong.